plckr/plckr.dev/posts/01.como-eu-iotizei-um-desumidificador/post.md

 # Migration to ESPHome

-After using Tasmota for about a year, I decided to migrate to ESPHome for better Home Assistant integration and more advanced features.
-ESPHome provides native Home Assistant integration, better debugging capabilities, and more flexible configuration options.
+After using Tasmota for about a year, I decided to migrate to ESPHome.
+ESPHome is a system to control ESP8266/ESP32 microcontrollers through simple YAML configuration files, and it has better compatibility with Home Assistant compared to Tasmota.
+Since I already had other devices running ESPHome in my setup, it made sense to standardize everything on the same platform.

-## Why ESPHome?

-- **Native Home Assistant integration**: No need for MQTT configuration
-- **Better debugging**: Real-time logs and device status
-- **More flexible**: Easier to add sensors and customize behavior
-- **Simpler updates**: OTA updates directly from Home Assistant

-## Migration Process

-The migration was surprisingly straightforward.
-Since I was already using Tasmota, I could simply compile the ESPHome binary and upload it via the Tasmota web interface:
+The migration was very straightforward.
+Since it was already using Tasmota, it was only needed to compile the ESPHome binary and upload it via the Tasmota web interface.

-1. Create ESPHome configuration
-2. Compile the binary
-3. Upload via Tasmota's "Upgrade" feature
-4. Update Home Assistant configuration

 ## ESPHome Configuration